glendonchong562/CTFs/PicoCTF 2022/BE/Ropfu/README.md

 ## Challenge Description: What's ROP?

 From the name of this challenge, it was pretty clear that ROP was needed to solve the challenge.
 Interestingly, the binary supplied was **32 bit** instead of **64 bit** in challenges that I've done before.
-Stitching the gadgets would be slightly different since 32 bit programs store their function parameters on the stack instead of the registers for 64 bit.
+Stitching the gadgets would be slightly different since 32 bit programs generally store their function parameters on the stack instead of the registers for 64 bit.

 To solve the challenge, I performed the following:
 * Determined the offset of **28** from GEF